-Once the Azimuth, Elevation or Polarity units have been wired up at the motor end, start the process of wiring the correct color wires to the rear of the control unit.
+Once the Azimuth and Elevation units have been wired up at the motor end, start the process of wiring the correct color wires to the rear of the control unit.
 Use the table below for proper wire color and terminal number.
-Each individual 12) position terminal strip, has been clearly marked to help with proper connection points.
+Each individual (12) position terminal strip, has been clearly marked to help with proper connection points.

 (12) POSITION TERMINAL STRIP ASSIGNMENTS

 TERMINAL NUMBER FUNCTION SUGGESTED COLOR MINIMUM WIRE GAUGE

 #1 MOTOR BLACK 16 AWG

 #2 MOTOR WHITE 16 AWG

 #3 (NOT USED)

 #4 (NOT USED)

 #5 (NOT USED)

-#6 HEATER (+) LEAD RED (IF SUPPLIED) 16 AWG
+#6 HEATER (+) LEAD RED 16 AWG

-#7 HEATER (-) LEAD BLACK (IF SUPPLIED) 16 AWG
+#7 HEATER (-) LEAD BLACK 16 AWG

 #8 (NOT USED)

 #9 (NOT USED)

 #10 REED SWITCH DC + ORANGE 24 AWG

 #11 REED SWITCH RETURN BLUE 24 AWG

 #12 CASE GROUND BARE NA

 Unwrap the AC power cord and plug it into the AC plug on the rear of the control unit.
 Plug the AC cord into a reliable 115 VAC or 230 VAC source.
-If you are using a 230 VAC source, it is necessary to switch the voltage selection switch to 230 VAC.
+Switching power supplies are used that can operate from 86VAC to 240VAC.